Algebraic K-theory over the infinite dihedral group: an algebraic approach: Introduction

-For any ring $R$, we establish isomorphisms between two types of codimension 1 splitting obstruction nilpotent class groups.
-The first type, for separated splitting, arises in the decompositions of the algebraic $K$-theory of the $R$-coefficient group ring $R[G]$ of a group $G$ over $D_\infty$, with an epimorphism $p:G\to D_{\infty}$ onto the infinite dihedral group $D_{\infty}$.
-The second type, for non-separated splitting, arises from the $\alpha$-twisted polynomial ring $R[F]_{\alpha}[t]$, with $F={\rm ker}(p)$ and $\alpha:F \to F$ an automorphism such that
+We establish isomorphisms between two types of codimension 1 splitting obstruction nilpotent class groups, for any ring $R$.
+The first type, for separated splitting, arises in the decompositions of the algebraic $K$-theory of the $R$-coefficient group ring $R[G]$ of a group $G$ over $D_\infty$, with an epimorphism $p:\,G\to D_{\infty}$ onto the infinite dihedral group $D_{\infty}$.
+The second type, for non-separated splitting, arises from the $\alpha$-twisted polynomial ring $R[H]_{\alpha}[t]$, with $H=\mathrm{ker}(p)$ and $\alpha:\,F \to F$ an automorphism such that

-where $\pi:D_{\infty} \to \Z_2$ is the unique epimorphism with infinite cyclic kernel.
+where $\pi:\,D_{\infty} \to \Z_2$ is the unique epimorphism with infinite cyclic kernel.
 Note: \begin{itemize} \item[(A)] $D_{\infty}=\Z_2*\Z_2$ is the free product of two cyclic groups of order 2, whose generators will be denoted $t_1,t_2$. \item[(B)] $D_{\infty} = \langle ~t_1, t_2 ~|~ t_1^2 = 1 = t_2^2~ \rangle$ contains the infinite cyclic group $\Z =\langle t \rangle$ as a subgroup of index 2 with $t=t_1t_2$.
 In fact there is a short exact sequence with a split epimorphism

-\end{itemize} More generally, if $G$ is a group over $D_\infty$, with an epimorphism $p:G \to D_{\infty}$, then: \begin{itemize} \item[(A)] $G=G_1*_FG_2$ is a free product with amalgamation of two groups
+\end{itemize} More generally, if $G$ is a group over $D_\infty$, with an epimorphism $p:\,G \to D_{\infty}$, then: \begin{itemize} \item[(A)] $G=G_1*_HG_2$ is a free product with amalgamation of two groups